hugo-lau/DEC_Project1_Spotify_ETL/README.md

 To explore and apply the techniques learned in the lessons, two container images were created.
-One was a python pipeline, that did was a full extract and served as our MVP.
+One was a pipeline that relied on the pandas library, that did was a full extract and served as our MVP.
-The other was a sql peipeline, which did an incremental extract.
+The other was a sql peipeline which relied on the jinja library, which did an incremental extract.

 **Extraction**
 For both pipelines, the extraction breakdown was as follow: